Biotech Leader Researches Cures for Parkinson's Disease and Blindness

 ISCO works together with some of the leading stem cell research centers and institutes to develop and commercialize stem cell technologies.
 Its research is backed by such reputable partners as: Novocell Inc.(San Diego), University of California San Francisco, University of California Irvine, University of Wurzburg (Germany), and the Scripps Research Institute (California).

-Working on Cures for Parkinson's Disease, Liver Damage, Blindness, and More
+We are working on Cures for Parkinson's Disease, Liver Damage, Blindness, and More.

 ISCO scientists are focused on using human, non-embryonic stem cells to treat severe diseases of the eye, the nervous system, and the liver, where cell therapy has been proven clinically, yet is limited by the availability of safe immune-matched human cells.
 Their therapeutic programs include: